-This year’s College Conversations took place on Saturday, Oct.
-13, 2018 at The Hill Center, 921 Pennsylvania Ave SE, Washington, DC.
+This year’s College Conversations will take place on Saturday, Oct.
+12, 2019 at The Hill Center, 921 Pennsylvania Ave.
+SE, Washington, DC.

 College Conversations is an invite-only non-traditional college fair created to address the issue of student “undermatching” at the postsecondary level.
 Unlike a traditional college fair, students have the opportunity to have small group conversations with admissions representatives and receive personal insight into the college application process.
 The event provides students with exposure to universities and information about college choice and undermatching.